dappnode/DAppNodeDocs/docs/user/guides/access/vpn.md

 <p align="center">
     <img src="../../../../img/wireguard_windows_connect.png"/>
 </p>

+:tada: Now you're ready to connect to your DAppNode! :tada:

+Disconnect from your DAppNodes WiFi hotspot if connected and connect to your normal WiFi network or wired connection.

 To check if you have successfully connected to your DAppNode, try opening the [DAppNode Dashboard](http://my.dappnode).